Comic Book: Justice League Dark

-- Star-Crossed Lovers: John fell in love with Zatanna when she was with Nick (though the relationship failed).
-Then, John's actions led to Giovanni Zatara's death and Zatanna wanted nothing to do with John.
-Shortly after Zatanna deals with that and becomes more civil, Xanadu prophesies that John will kill Zatanna.
+- Star-Crossed Lovers: John fell in love with Zatanna when she was with Nick (and though they were all a happy threesome for awhile, they eventually shut Nick out).
+Then, John's actions led to Giovanni Zatara's death, and Zatanna left John, wanting nothing more to do with him.
+Shortly after Zatanna finally deals with that and becomes more civil, Xanadu prophesies that John will kill Zatanna.
 John doesn't take it well.

 - Teeth-Clenched Teamwork: In the beginning, none of the group really likes or trusts any of the other members, except for Zatanna.
 Even John looked out for Zatanna.

 - Vampire Invitation: Exaggerated.
 When John invites people—including Andrew Bennett from I, Vampire—into the House of Mystery, he can call them back later whether they want to or not.
 They usually don't.

 - Will They or Won't They?: John has an obsessive emotional attachment to Zatanna throughout the series, which is not returned.
 At all.
 As of Issue #30, John decides that the best thing for him to do is leave Zatanna to move on with her life.

 - Working with the Ex: John and Zatanna.
 Belligerent Sexual Tension abounds as they didn't break up due to internal problems or (entirely) because John was an asshole, but because John's actions led to her father's death.

 - You Won't Feel a Thing: Deadman uses the "This won't hurt me" variant on June Moone when entering her body.